virtualmin/virtualmin.com/content/docs/Server Components/php-execution-modes.md

 - **Identifying `mod_php` installation**
   - In Debian and derivatives, `mod_php` is typically part of packages like `libapache2-mod-php` (or other version numbers like `libapache2-mod-php8.3`).
-  - In EL and derivatives, look for packages named `php`, `php83-php` or similar, depending on the PHP version.
+  - In EL systems, look for packages named `php`, `php83-php` or similar, depending on the PHP version.

 #### Uninstalling `mod_php`
 To remove `mod_php` and avoid numerous issues, you can uninstall it using your package manager.